kissflow/lcnc-sdk-js/docs/src/content/docs/utils.md

 possible options

 -   ###### 1. method
-    The request method, e.g., "GET", "POST", "DELETE", etc. The default is "GET"
+	The request method, e.g., “GET”, “POST”, “DELETE”, etc., with the default being “GET”
 -   ###### 2. body

     Payload to be sent to an api as object.

-    Note that a request using the GET method cannot have a body.
+    > Note: A request using the GET method cannot have a body.

 ##### Syntax